 From the time of Emperor Lizong 宋理宗 (r.
 1224-1264) on the central government was again critically weakened and neglected the politics of education, so that this matter was again left to the hands of local governments and private persons, especially Neo-Confucian scholars.
 These founded a large number of institutions, like the Zihu Academy 慈湖書院, the Xuedao Academy 學道書院, the Xiangjiang Academy 相江書院, the Shixia Academy 石峽書院, the Qingxian Academy 清獻書院, the Bailuzhou Academy 白鷺洲書院, the Hejing Academy 和靖書院, the Zhulin Academy 竹林精舍, the Huaiyin Academy 槐陰精舍, or the Linzheng Academy 臨蒸精舍.

 It was common during that time that the dean of the academies was called "mountain senior" (shanzhang 山長) or "master of the cave" (dongzhu 洞主) and was practically treated as a state official.
-The enrolled disciples were granted a stipend of food.
+The enrolled disciples were granted a material subsidy of food.
 It was ordered that in all circuits (lu 路) in southern China schools had to be founded.
-Each district was to dispose of an "elementary school" (xiaoxue 小學) in which experienced teachers instructed young people and adults interested in studying the Classics.
-These stipends for the students were mainly financed by private persons that either provided money or grain.
+An "elementary school" (xiaoxue 小學) was to be found in each district where experienced teachers instructed young people and adults interested in studying the Classics.
+These scholarships for the students were mainly financed by private persons that either provided money or grain.
 The state-founded academies were headed by a dean (shanzhang, zhangzhu 長主 or tangzhang 堂長) who was responsible for the curricula, while a registrar (zhixue 直學) controlled financial matters.
 Both were paid a salary by the government.

 The founding of academies again flourished under the Yuan dynasty 元 (1279-1368).
 There were more than 200 state-owned academies in China during that time, most of them in the south.
 The Mongols perceived that it was important to raise an educated elite to administer China and as early as 1236, just after the conquest of the Jin empire 金 (1115-1234) in northern China, the large Taiji Academy 太極書院 was founded in Beijing.
 Wealthy families were adhorted to contribute to the financing of academies, and a lot of academies could be reopened, and some were newly founded.
 There were more than 400 academies in total in the whole Yuan empire.